ontopic-vkg/destination-tutorial/mapping.md

 WHERE h_type = 'Youth'
 ```
 ***M6 `source1` - Accommodation***

+For accommodation, one particularity is that the occupancy needs to be modelled as an object property.

 - Target
 ```sparql
 data:source1/rooms/{r_id} a schema:Accommodation ; schema:name {name_en}@en , {name_it}@it , {name_de}@de ; schema:description {description_de}@de , {description_it}@it ; :numberOfUnits {room_units} ; schema:occupancy data:source1/occupancy/rooms/{r_id} .